 Many people say that a film is born in editing.
 Did you find that to be true?

 In my humble and limited experience, I absolutely agree!
-We knew the general premise of the film, but when we started post-production, we were at a loss for the story arc.
+We knew the general premise of Chasing Portraits, but when we started post-production, we were at a loss for the story arc.
 There were 100-plus hours of footage when I stopped filming and when the editor whittled it down to 3 hours of selects, we had great material but no compelling storyline.
 There were too many details and we got sidetracked by an approach that worked for the book (and was never going to work for the movie).
 But then we stepped back from it all and came to an incredibly profound realization—yes, the film was about the art and my quest for my great-grandfather’s lost paintings, but it was the father-daughter relationship that held it together.

 Did you ever question whether or not to be in the film?